CookieCookson/cordova-plugin-lifecycle/README.md

 * Beta
 * Store

 This plugin automatically generates variant-specific icons so you can differentiate between the app variants on your device.
+You must have configured your icons using config.xml as per the Cordova spec, see [Configuring Icons in the CLI](https://cordova.apache.org/docs/en/latest/config_ref/images.html).

 ## Installation